Catfight: Usage in popular culture

 A 2019 article in The New York Times titled "Me-OW!
 It's the End of the Catfight", pointed how the term has been slowly falling out of favor in light of the #MeToo movement, "calling any conflict between women a catfight is understood to be sexist, and enthusiasm has generally dampened for women fighting".
-Notwithstanding, the author pointed out, remnants remained and cited the tabloid-created feud between Kate Middleton and Meghan Markle as an example.
+Notwithstanding, the author pointed out, remnants remained and cited the tabloid-created feud between Catherine, Duchess of Cambridge and Meghan, Duchess of Sussex as an example.

 In the film and television industry

 The entertainment industry has produced many works that include catfights.
 Below is a selection of notable films and television episodes, many of them featuring major movie stars engaged in fighting.